Admissions FAQs

 The program also provides access to a large and dynamic network of mentors.
 The mentorship program is voluntary and brings together successful professionals and entrepreneurs from diverse backgrounds to help guide students with their career and professional development goals.

-During the program, there are other opportunities to learn from highly successful leaders, CEOs, and entrepreneurs from around the world who join us regularly as speaker, panelists, and special guests.
+There are other opportunities to learn from highly successful leaders, CEOs, and entrepreneurs from around the world who join us regularly as speaker, panelists, and special guests.

 Career Outcomes for MSTI Graduates